-- What beans, interceptors and decorators exist in each bean deployment archive - · Which alternatives, interceptors and decorators are enabled for each bean deployment archive - The ordering of enabled interceptors and decorators
+- What beans, interceptors and decorators exist in the bean deployment archive - Which beans, interceptors and decorators are enabled for this deployment - The precedence of the enabled beans, and the ordering of enabled interceptors and decorators

 Additional beans may be registered programmatically with the container by the application or a portable extension after the automatic bean discovery completes.
 Portable extensions may even integrate with the process of building the Bean object for a bean, to enhance the container's built-in functionality.